Cloud database

-A cloud database is a database that typically runs on a cloud computing platform and access to the database is provided as-a-service.
-There are two common deployment models: users can run databases on the cloud independently, using a virtual machine image, or they can purchase access to a database service, maintained by a cloud database provider.
-Of the databases available on the cloud, some are SQL-based and some use a NoSQL data model.
+A cloud database is a database that typically runs on a cloud computing platform, with access provided as a service.
+There are two common deployment models: users can run databases on the cloud independently, using a virtual machine image, or they can purchase access to a database service maintained by a cloud database provider.
+Cloud databases may use either a relational SQL or a NoSQL data model.

-Database services take care of scalability and high availability of the database.
-Database services make the underlying software-stack transparent to the user.
+Database services handle scalability and high availability, while making the underlying software stack transparent to users.

 Deployment models

 There are two primary methods to run a database on a cloud platform: